What is a down valuation?

 If you’re experienced mortgage down valuation and want to negotiate with the seller, these tips could help.

-1. Approach the negotiation with a desire to reach a mutually agreeable compromise.
+- Approach the negotiation with a desire to reach a mutually agreeable compromise.
 Both you and your seller are ultimately working to reach a successful sale.
-Explain the situation and say you’re still keen to move forward if a solution can be found, rather than entering the exchange demanding they drop the price to the new down valuation figure.
+Explain the situation and say you’re still keen to move forward if a solution can be found.
+This is likely to get better results than demanding they drop the price to the new down valued figure.

-2. Use the estate agent to assist in the negotiations.
-Their job is to deliver a successful property sale, so explain the situation and be clear on what you would need to enable the sale to proceed – the difficult conversations are theirs to have with the seller.
+- Use the estate agent to assist in the negotiations.
+Their job is to deliver a successful property sale.
+Simply explain the situation and be clear on what you need for the sale to proceed.
+The difficult conversations are theirs to have with the seller.

 Down valuation – what to do if your buyer’s mortgage gets refused